Enrolment

 Token flow

-- The token is delivered out-of-band — typically printed on the shipment docket and emailed to the named contact.
+- The token is delivered out-of-band — typically emailed to the named contact.

 appliance central plane